friedbrice/friedbrice.github.io/_posts/2015-02-14-order-matters.md

 ### Acknowledgement

-Thanks to Miran Lipovača for not only writing a wonderful, succinct, smoothly conversative textbook for learning Haskell, but also for making it freely available on the internet.
+Thanks to Miran Lipovača for not only writing a wonderful, succinct, smoothly conversational textbook for learning Haskell, but also for making it freely available on the internet.

   [lyah]: http://learnyouahaskell.com
   [hof]: http://learnyouahaskell.com/higher-order-functions